 In accordance with the Code of Federal Regulation (CFR) Title 42, Part 438, Subpart F - Grievance System, the JFS Patient Advocacy Program and CCHEA are required to conduct grievance investigations and appeals pursuant to State and Federal law.
-These processes may include, but are not limited to, consulting with facility administrators, interviewing staff members, requesting copies of medical records, submitting medical records to independent clinical consultants for review of clinical issues, conducting staff member trainings, suggesting policy changes, submitting requests for Plans of Correction (POC), and preparing resolution letters.
+These processes may include, but are not limited to, consulting

 There are mandated timelines for grievances and appeals.
 Providers' quick and efficient cooperation will ensure compliance with these requirements.
 When requested, SUD providers shall provide copies of medical records to the JFS Patient Advocacy Program and CCHEA within 3 business days from the date of the medical record request.
 The Advocacy Agencies will provide the program with a signed release of information from the client with the request.
-For more information, please review the following memo on the Optum DMC-ODS page: Patient Advocacy Services for BHS - Records Requests.
+For more information, please review the following memo on the Optum DMC-ODS page: Patient Advocacy Services for BHS-Record RequestsPatient Advocacy Services for BHS-Record Requests.